ringcentral/ringcentral-api-docs/docs/basics/partner-compatibility.md

     Learn [how to get listed in our app gallery &raquo;](../app-gallery/)

-!!! warning "Additional requirements for AT&T Office@Hand"
+!!! warning "Additional requirements for AT&T Office@Hand and Verizon"
     Some partners operate in a completely segregated environment and as a result require developers to adhere to [additional technical requirements](../partners/segregated-environments/) in order to maintain compatibility with those partners.

 ## Tips and recommendations